-Then, after we’d moved into Elsa’s bedroom, the murderer heard the sounds of prolonged and enthusiastic lovemaking, and then (maybe) the quiet, happy, and affectionate conversation that followed, until I dressed, moved into the kitchen, took a beer from the refrigerator, and went out the front door of the house to smoke a cigarette in the parking area.
+Then, after we’d moved into Elsa’s bedroom, out of her sight, the murderer had heard the sounds of prolonged and enthusiastic lovemaking, and then (maybe) the quiet conversation that followed, until I dressed, moved into the kitchen, took a beer from the refrigerator, and went out the front door of the house to smoke a cigarette in the parking area.

-The murderer then moved silently across the deck and through the kitchen to Elsa’s small bedroom, where she put a knife to her throat.
+The murderer then moved silently through the kitchen to Elsa’s small bedroom, where she put a knife to her throat.

 “What did you see last night?
 What lies did you tell Marshall?
 Did you lie to him to get him to fuck you?”